-Here are some solutions financial instiutions can leverage to connect the front and back office.
+Here are some solutions financial institutions can leverage to connect the front and back office.

-Without front to back integration, you can’t create actionable insights from behavioral and operational customer data from within the bank or partners and suppliers.
+Without CRM and back office integration, you can’t create actionable insights from behavioral and operational customer data from within the bank or partners and suppliers.
 If you were able to, then you could build a 360-degree view across customers and prospects to effectively discover what customers need and serve them appropriately in the moments that matter.
 In this way, banks can benefit from relevant orchestrated conversations both in digital and assisted channels.

 But without front to back integration, machine learning, and robotic process automation can’t drive more intelligent processes that create large-scale efficiency while increasing speed and reducing cost.
 But adding ML into an integrated next best action translates to richer and more fulfilling experiences and meaningful solutions for the financial institution's customers.
 The benefits for banks may include higher loyalty and increasing revenues with new transactions between customer and bank.

 It's no secret that banks and financial services institutions need to effectively deploy new technologies and pivot to digitization in this new world if they expect to win wallet share.
 But, it is vitally important to remember that at the core, data powers all of this.

 Without effective access to customer data in the front-office, banks cannot deliver a single and complete customer view that can augment the information that relationship managers use to choose the next best action and personalize their customers' offers.
 Banks get the benefit of higher efficiency and can offer better customer experiences and employee experiences.
 For example, using machine learning and automation can help shift mundane calls and repetitive chat and emails so that agents can more quickly address complex customer problems that further improve CX.